Anna Willocks

 Anna Grace Willocks (born 29 December 1996) is an indoor and field hockey player from New Zealand.

 Early life

-Anna Willocks grew up in Palmerston North, a town on New Zealand's North Island.
+Anna Willocks grew up in Palmerston North, a city on New Zealand's North Island.

-She is an alumnus of St Joseph's University, graduating with a psychology major and an autism behaviour studies minor.
+She is an alumnus of Saint Joseph's University, graduating with a psychology major and an autism behaviour studies minor.

 Career

 National league

 In the Premier Hockey League, Willocks plays for the Central Falcons.
 She has also previously represented Canterbury in the Ford National Hockey Championship.

 Black Sticks

 Willocks made her senior international debut for the Black Sticks in 2023.
 She made her first appearances during the Christchurch Leg of the fourth season of the FIH Pro League.
 Later in the year she represented the team again during a test series against the United States in Charlotte.

 In 2024 she appeared in her first major tournament, taking the field during the 2023–24 FIH Nations Cup in Terrassa.